Refuge & Bodhisattva Vows

 Open to anyone who has the sincere aspiration to take the vow and has practiced meditation for a while.
 Complete a Refuge Vow Class starting on August 15 in preparation for the vow.

-One must have have taken the Refuge Vow at least six months prior to the Bodhisattva Vow and have approval from a senior meditation instructor.
+Having taken refuge at least six months prior to the Bodhisattva Vow, and have approval from a senior meditation instructor.
 We are also offering the class, Walking the Bodhisattva Path, starting on August 1.
 It is open to everyone, and especially recommended for those who are considering taking this vow in September.

 Sourcebooks for both Refuge and Bodhisattva Vows will be available for purchase at the center.